sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

 It's possible that when received the plug in/out event, the transceiver eeprom is not ready for reading, so need to give another try if first reading failed.

 #### 1.3.2 API to get error description of an SFP module ####

-As mentioned before, only platform API is supported for this API.
-Plugin isn't supported for it because it needs to extend the base class for the existing plugin, which needs all vendor to instantiate accordingly.

 ##### 1.3.2.1 Platform API definition #####